 It was ethically hard for me because I knew I could learn a lot at that agency, but I also knew that that probably wasn’t a safe situation.

-The architect came to my client and said, “This is going to be a cost overrun.”
+The partner came to my client and said, “This is going to be a cost overrun.”
 And my client said, “Well, we’ll pay you.
 And then we’ll bill the city based on the change order,” which is legal.
 And the change order had been agreed to, but it was going to exceed the budget.
 And what it looked like was my client was doing an end run around the city commission, and that’s how the city hall reporter in the paper decided to play it.

 I was shaking in my boots a little bit and I had to go back to the GM and I say, “Okay, this might be a practice that you’ve engaged in before.
 But the perception of this practice is unethical, whether it’s legally okay.
 It doesn’t look ethically okay.”
 There was the perception that there was some back room dealing going on, and I said, “So we have to figure out how you’re going to handle this process going forward.”